rejmank/blog/content/temporal.md

 ## How does all this connects?
 We write worfklow, the Temporal controll plane runs it and saves all inputs/Outputs to DB.
 This allow temporal to later replay the steps the workflow took.
 Individual activities are then run inside workers which are simply K8S pods inside our cluster.

+# Advanced concepts that we use

+## Interceptors
+A way to do something before or after something is scheduled/finishes.
+We use this to do error handling and sentry integration.
+Think of it as a middleware in django.

+## Signals
+Signal allows you to communicate with already runnign workflows or start a new one when the requested does not exists.
+We use this for merging workflows where we signal that the upload was processed and the results can be merged.

 # Limitations

 ## 2mb limit I/O